mirrorz-org/mirrorz/README.md

 `mirrorz.org` should only be statically generated.

-With user's consent, `mirrorz.org` may use Cookie or other methods to archive personalized rendering such as turning off some MirrorS when the json file is large and/or slow to download.
+With user's consent, `mirrorz.org` may use local storage or other methods to archive personalized rendering such as turning off some MirrorS when the json file is large and/or slow to download.

 ## Contributing and Developing

 ### MirrorS

-For participating MirrorS, it should add and maintain their url to mirrorz json file in `src/config/mirrors.js`, in the url `https` is needed, and the url should be widely accessible (not limited to campus) as all users of `mirrorz.org` would request that url.
+For participating MirrorS, it should either add and maintain their url to mirrorz json file in `src/config/mirrors.js`, in the url `https` is needed, and the url should be widely accessible (not limited to campus) as all users of `mirrorz.org` would request that url; or integrate their frontend parser with the code.

 MirrorS may also contribute their `mirrorz.json` generating scripts in the directory `scripts`.
 The standard script is `scripts/tunasync/mirrorz.py`, all the details are specified there and unclear points of the data format is explaned there.